This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These photos and instructions help you visualize how to make this single serving blueberry muffin recipe.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos show how to put together this single muffin recipe.
+See the recipe card below for full ingredient amounts and exact measurements.

-1. In a small bowl, mix the flour, baking powder, and salt.
+1. In a small bowl, whisk together the flour, baking powder, and salt.

-2. In a separate bowl, whisk together the melted butter and sugar.
-Add the egg yolk, vanilla, and milk, and whisk until smooth.
+2. In a medium bowl, stir together the melted butter and sugar until combined.
+Add the egg yolk, vanilla, and milk, and whisk until the mixture is smooth.

-3. Stir the wet ingredients into the dry ingredients until just combined, then gently fold in the blueberries.
-Pour the batter into a buttered 10-ounce ramekin and place it on a small baking sheet.
+3. Pour the wet ingredients into the dry and stir gently until no streaks of flour remain, then fold in the blueberries with a spatula.
+Spoon the batter into a buttered 10-ounce ramekin and set the ramekin on a small baking sheet.

 Expert Tips